Avery1493/Avery1493.github.io/_posts/2020-07-30-decisiontree.md

     node = self.left if xi[self.feature_index] <= self.split else self.right
     return node.predict_row(xi)
 ```

+For more information behind the math of regression trees see this [video](https://www.youtube.com/watch?v=g9c66TUylZ4)

 **SKLEARN Comparison**
 To test this model, lets first import some data.
 The Boston Housing dataset has 13 features, but